-The vSphere performance monitors allow you to monitor and alert on specific VMware vSphere components: datacenters, clusters, resource pools, and vApps.
+The vSphere performance monitors allow you to monitor and alert on specific VMware vSphere components: datacenters, clusters, resource pools, vApps, and VMs.

-The metrics collected through VMware vCenter servers can be used by up.time through vSync, and subsequently be used to trigger up.time 's own alerts and actions, allowing you to integrate both your vSphere-managed and non-virtual resources.
+The metrics collected through VMware vCenter servers can be used by Uptime Infrastructure Monitor through vSync, and subsequently be used to trigger Uptime Infrastructure Monitor's own alerts and actions, allowing you to integrate both your vSphere-managed and non-virtual resources.